FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   system_params['dataset'] = 'exp=%s:run=%d:live:dir=/reg/d/ffb/xpp/xpptut13' % (experiment, run)

 This will start processing xtc files as soon as they appear on the ffb - usually a few seconds behind the shot.
-Further by running with 6 servers on psfehq (see below), one should be able to keep up with reading the data.
+Further by running with 6 servers on psfehq (see below), one should able read data as fast as it is it written (120hz).

 If the DAQ streams for the run are not numbered 0-n, and you are using several servers to keep up with the data, you will need to explicitly list the streams.
 For example, if you are collecting from three DAQ streams